AvaProtocol/OAK-docs/_docs/pallet-development.md

 ---
 title: Pallet Development
-subtitle: This document explains the pallet development
+subtitle: This document explains the procedures of pallet development with an example
 author: charles
 tags: [develop]
 ---